iwuch/PythonCrashCourseFromDrWu/README.md

 # PythonCrashCourseFromDrWu
-This repository will contain the sources codes involved in my class.
+This repository will contain the source codes involved in my class.